chaosim/peasy/README.md

 * some functions to demonstrate the method to write the matchers for peasy yourself, such as andp, orp, spaces, etc.

 ### Documentation
-See <https://github.com/chaosim/peasy/wiki> for documents for Peasy.
-The annotated coffeescript source is [here]().
+The [annotated peasy.coffee](http://http://chaosim.github.io/peasy/doc/peasy.html) is best document for Peasy at the moment.
-See the tests, and you'll get some information about the api and use cases.
+See the tests in /test, and you'll see some samples of left recursive grammars and how to parse them.

 ### Web sites
 the project's repository is on github <https://github.com/chaosim/peasy>.